redkites/quiz-app/README.md

     ```
 2. Open your browser and go to `http://localhost:3000`

+## Project URL

+You can find the project on GitHub at [https://github.com/redkites/quiz-app](https://github.com/redkites/quiz-app).

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.